LAMPSPUC/ApplicationDrivenLearning.jl/README.md

 ### Nesvendor 3

 Uses same problem from `Newsvendor 2` with longer timeseries.
 In this setting, we compare performance for increasing number of predictive model parameters, showing that GradientMode eventually becomes a better alternative than NelderMeadMode and BilevelMode for big models.

+### Shortest path

+Shortest path problem from PyEPO (https://arxiv.org/abs/2206.14234).
+This takes data constructed from PyEPO code, mounts the same problem, solves it and compare out-of-sample costs.

+### Knapsack

+Knapsack problem from PyEPO (https://arxiv.org/abs/2206.14234).
+This takes data constructed from PyEPO code, mounts the same problem, solves it and compare out-of-sample costs.